Medium

 About this work

-Élisabeth-Louise Vigée Le Brun was trained by her artist father Louis Vigée.
+Élisabeth Vigée Le Brun was trained by her artist father, Louis Vigée.
 After his death, the teenaged Vigée Le Brun supported her family by painting portraits for the aristocracy.
-Her exceptional skill at achieving a flattering likeness won her the attention in 1778 of Marie Antoinette herself, who became Vigée Le Brun’s most eminent patron.
-This portrait of Anne Charlotte de Lorraine Elbeuf (1755–86), presumably commissioned by the sitter’s mother, is one of the early works on which Vigée Le Brun built her reputation.
-This painting was acquired from the collection of the late Raine, Countess Spencer.
+Her exceptional skill at achieving a flattering likeness won her the attention in 1778 of Marie Antoinette herself, who became her most eminent patron.
+This portrait of Anne Charlotte de Lorraine Elbeuf (1755–86), is one of the early portraits on which Vigée Le Brun built her reputation.
+It was presumably commissioned by the sitter’s ambitious mother, the Comtesse de Brionne, who vigorously promoted Anne Charlotte at court and aspired to make a grand match for her.

 Subjects (general)